 The Great Passion Play depicts accounts surrounding Christ’s death and resurrection.

-Occurring several times throughout the year, the Great Passion Play can be seen Memorial Day to October.
+Occurring several times throughout the year, the Great Passion Play can be seen from Memorial Day to October.

 The Great Passion Play employs over 150 actors and uses live animals on a multi-level stage to truly immerse the audience in the experience.